Tes1aLeet/scripts/fish/convert_to_utf/README.md

-# fish script that converts any file to utf-8
+# fish script that converts text files to utf-8

 ## Dependencies